tristanls-tbp/tbp.monty/docs/contributing/pull-requests/pull-request-flow.md

 > [!NOTE]
 > **Maintainers**
 >
-> Verify that `Co-authored-by` headers added by GitHub are correct.
+> Verify that `Co-authored-by` headers added by GitHub to the commit message are correct.
 Sometimes, when you merge the `main` branch into a Pull Request, GitHub will automatically add you as a co-author of that Pull Request.
 As this is not what we consider authorship, please ensure you remove any `Co-authored-by` headers of this nature.
 >
 > Leave any legitimitate `Co-authored-by` headers in place, e.g., from commits cherry-picked into the Pull Request.